 - Check the online field day course schedule to ensure that one of the field days fits in to your schedule before committing to an online course.
 The link to the field day schedule is at the bottom of this page.

-- When you have studied all the chapters, take the Practice Test as many times as you like-free of charge-to ensure you've mastered the course material.
-A different set of questions is presented each time you take the Practice Test.
+- When you have studied all the chapters, take the practice test as many times as you like (free of charge) to ensure you've mastered the course material.
+A different set of questions is presented each time you take the practice test.

 - Each student will use their own muzzleloader firearm, projectiles, and powder.
 Only blackpowder or approved blackpowder substitutes are allowed.
 Smokeless powder is NOT allowed.
 The proficiency shoot must be completed with a muzzleloading firearm that meets the current state requirements for big game "Muzzleloader Only" hunts.
-The minimum caliber is .45, and scopes are NOT permitted.
+The minimum caliber is .45 and scopes are NOT permitted.

-Since Alaska is one of only a few states that offer a muzzleloader certification course, we understand that hunters from other states or those located in remote regions of Alaska, might have difficulty attending a scheduled muzzleloader field day in our more urban locations.
+Since Alaska is one of only a few states that offer a muzzleloader education certification course, we understand that hunters from other states or those located in remote regions of Alaska, might have difficulty attending a scheduled muzzleloader education field day in our more urban locations.
 In these cases, the following applies: